National Forests In North Carolina Camping

 National Forests In North Carolina

-Asheville ( ASH-vil) is a city in, and the county seat of, Buncombe County, North Carolina.
-Located at the confluence of the French Broad and Swannanoa rivers, it is the largest city in Western North Carolina, and the state's 11th-most populous city.
+Asheville ( ASH-vil) is a city in and the county seat of Buncombe County, North Carolina, United States.
+Located at the confluence of the French Broad and Swannanoa rivers, it is the most populous city in Western North Carolina, and the state's 11th-most-populous city.
 According to the 2020 census, the city's population was 94,589, up from 83,393 in the 2010 census.
-It is the principal city in the four-county Asheville metropolitan area, which had a population of 424,858 in 2010, and of 469,015 in 2020.
+It is the principal city in the three-county Asheville metropolitan area, which had an estimated population of 417,202 in 2023.

 Read more about National Forests In North Carolina at Wikipedia